moist-mason/McAssetExtractor/README.md

 I do not intend on updating it beyond this fix.
 If you want to download it from here and use it, that's fine, but I would prefer if you downloaded the source code from the original developer, rmheuer.
-You can click the "forked from" link to get to his original repository.
+You can click the "forked from" link to get to their original repository.

 # McAssetExtractor